All submissions should be sent to Marcy Dubroff, Managing Editor, at email@example.com.

 The following should be submitted as separate files.

-A two- or three-sentence biographical description for each author (see Winter 2009 issue of SECEIJ for examples).
+- A 2-3 sentence biographical description for each author (see Winter 2009 issue of SECEIJ for examples).
 This should include contact information for the corresponding author.

 Formatting for Research Articles: Use the standard IMRAD structure (Introduction, Methods, Research, and Discussion) for manuscripts reporting experimental or observational studies.